texanmason/texanmason.github.io/vitae.md

 * May 31, 2019 - created and constituted a Knight of Constantinople.
 * May 31, 2019 - admitted a prince of the order (Secret Monitor 2°).
 * May 31, 2019 - admitted to the order of Saint Lawrence the Martyr.
+* December 17, 2019 - installed as Junior Deacon.

 ### Grand Council, Knight Masons, U.S.A.